SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Recommended BIOS Settings
 ==========================
+The first step when setting your pre-installation configurations is to use the recommended BIOS settings.

 The BIOS settings may have a variety of names, or may not exist on your system.
 Each system vendor has a different set of settings and variables.
 It is safe to skip any and all of the configuration steps, but this may impact performance.

 If any doubt arises, consult the documentation for your server or your hardware vendor for the correct way to apply the settings.